For most of my life, I suffered from addiction, depression, and low self-esteem.

 I was desperate.

 In my longing for happiness, I finally took the plunge into my first psychedelic experience with five tabs of LSD (the recommended starting dose is ~1 tab).
 Wow!
-What a shock to my psyche.
+What a shock to the psyche.
 I had no idea what I was signing up for.
-For my whole life, I had been taught psychedelics were “dangerous” and “bad.”
+My whole life, I had been taught psychedelics were “dangerous” and “bad.”
 I wrote them off as drugs for immature people.
-Now, I realised how wrong I had been.
+Now, I realised I had been wrong.

 As Terrence McKenna says: “psychedelics are illegal not because a loving government is concerned that you may jump out of a third story window, psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behaviour and information processing.
 They open you up to the possibility that everything you know is wrong.”